jergason/blorg/_posts/2025-06-09-practicing-hard-coversations-makes-them-easier.md

 published: true
 ---

+<aside>A few sections of this were written by an LLM, before I discovered my opinions on LLMs for writing assistance.
+I cringe at it now, but I have left it un-edited instaed of cleaning it up.
+To be cringe is to be free I guess?
+I don't use LLM-written prose for personal writing now.</aside>

 Practicing hard conversations makes them easier.
 This is true even if the live conversation doesn't look much like your practice.

 ## Hard Conversations As Graphs